keegcb/SchedulingSystem/README.txt

 - How to Run -

 Ensure the MySQL database is running and accessible from the application install location.
 Open the project in IntelliJ and update the paths for JavaFX and the MySQL connector.
+Edit Run Configuration to include the path of the local SDK in the VM Options.
+Set main class to "view.SchedulingSystem"
-Verify that you’re able to connect to the MySQL database using the connection information “/src/db/Database.java” Run the project with "SchedulingSystem.java" as the main class; or compile and run the program using command line.
+Verify that you’re able to connect to the MySQL database using the connection information “/src/db/Database.java” Run the project with "SchedulingSystem/src/view/SchedulingSystem" as the main class; or compile and run the program using command line.

 - Additional report for part A3f -